'Greyhound' Director Says Why Tom Hanks Movie Repeats Commands

 “Every time we see a close-up of Tom Hanks lift his binoculars to his eyes, the cut that follows didn’t exist,” Schneider said.
 “Tom was building a performance on something that just did not exist.
 It was in his imagination.
 It was in his mind, so that he could react to all of these battles.
 When you watch the film and you see him engaged on an emotional level with what he’s looking at, that’s Tom creating something from scratch.”

-Schneider said seeing Hanks perform in “Saving Private Ryan” was itself a crash course in history and in film making that inspired him to be a director.
+Schneider said seeing Hanks perform in “Saving Private Ryan” was a crash course in history and in filmmaking that inspired him to be a director.
 And when he finally met Hanks and chatted with him, the two bonded over their love of that history.

 “This reminds me of when I was doing my thing and I was writing my own project, when I was doing something entirely for me,” Schneider said.
 “It’s cool enough to make a World War II film with Tom, but if this thing is something personal to him, if this thing is something, Tom’s done it all, so if this is him playing with an idea that’s new to him and new and exciting for him, then that’s gravy on top of it all.”